+Children may choose to work alone or with a friend and are free to explore activities that interest them.
 Your child will benefit from engaging in activities that focus on key developmental areas including:

 Sensorial: The sensorial materials provide a range of activities and exercises for children to experience the natural order of the physical environment, including such attributes as size, color, shape and dimension.
 Many materials are pre-cursors to complex math and geometry.
 Examples of these materials are pink tower (series of ten sequential cubes, varying in volume); knobbed cylinders (wooden blocks with 10 depressions to fit variable sized cylinders); broad stairs (ten wooden blocks, sequentially varying in two dimensions); color tablets (colored objects for matching pairs or grading shapes of color).

-- Mathematics: In this area, materials are provided to show such basic concepts as numeration, place value, addition, subtraction, division and multiplication.
-For numeration, there is a set of ten rods, with segments colored red and blue and “spindle boxes”, which consist of placing sets of objects in groups, 1–10, into separate compartments.
+Mathematics: In this area, materials are provided to show such basic concepts as numeration, place value, addition, subtraction, division and multiplication.
+For numeration, there is a set of ten rods, with segments colored red and blue and “spindle boxes,” which consist of placing sets of objects in groups, 1–10, into separate compartments.
 For learning the numeral symbols, there is a set of sandpaper numerals, 1–9.
 For learning addition, subtraction, and place value, materials provide decimal representation of 1, 10, 100, etc., in various shapes made of beads, plastic, or wood.
 Beyond the basic math materials, there are materials to show the concept of fraction, geometrical relationships and algebra, such as the binomial and trinomial theorems.

-- Integrated Art and Music: The arts are incorporated into daily classroom activities from painting and creating sculptures from basic craft materials, to studying origins and expressions of music through listening, playing and performing.
+Integrated Art and Music: The arts are incorporated into daily classroom activities from painting and creating sculptures from basic craft materials, to studying origins and expressions of music through listening, playing and performing.

 Science: The children conduct and observe various experiments with simple equipment.
 They learn to identify and classify.
 The preschool curriculum includes work in zoology, biology, and botany.